Unemployed? Update Your Skills/ Knowledge on the Internet

 - Learn simply for the purpose of self-actualization; to become more at peace with self by using broadening your knowledge horizons.

-Demographic and workforce changes and challenges of the past decade have opened new markets for non-traditional education and non-traditional ways of delivering educational services.
+Demographic and workforce changes and challenges of the past two decade have opened new markets for non-traditional education and non-traditional ways of delivering educational services.
 Because many older adults are choosing to work longer rather than retiring early, many employers are seeking methods of training and retraining to maintain costs while keeping their companies competitive in the marketplace.
 With this in mind, distance education alternatives offer a potentially effective and cost efficient way for employers, employees, and job or skills-training seekers to accomplish their objectives.

 Because of drastic, hard-felt societal and economic changes and challenges, many adults are finding a need to turn to the Internet for furthering their education or for acquiring new skills or training.
 These adults are potential students who may have many basic questions about distance education or distance training, and they might need to get some answers before seriously considering distance education options.

 Following are some of the basic questions and answers someone might have/need when considering Internet-based education as a training/learning alternative.